Spread & Mitigation of

 How to use this map

-Click on any county for regularly updated news and data on COVID-19 in county jails and state prisons.
+Click on any county for regularly updated news and information on COVID-19 in county jails and state prisons.

 This map was created with assistance from the Vera Institute